Must-See Policies and Resources for GSIs

 The Urgent Care clinic at University Health Services, located in Tang Center at 2222 Bancroft Way, offers walk-in medical care for UC Berkeley students.
 Contact by phone at (510) 642-3188.

-Counseling and Psychological Services (CPS), in addition offering counseling to UC Berkeley students, can assist GSIs with issues such as reducing stress, handling difficult students, recognizing students in distress, and referring students with difficulties to the appropriate services.
+Counseling and Psychological Services (CPS), in addition to offering counseling to UC Berkeley students, can assist GSIs with issues such as reducing stress, handling difficult students, recognizing students in distress, and referring students with difficulties to the appropriate services.

 Sexual Violence Prevention & Response is a one-stop web page giving complete campus information about responding to incidents of sexual violence.